January 21

 http://memory.loc.gov/ammem/today/jan21.html

 1863 - A severe coastal storm dropped heavy rain on the Fredericksburg area of Virginia.
-It disrupted a Union Army offensive in an ill famed "mud march"
+It disrupted a Union Army offensive in an ill-famed "mud march"

-1867 -- Patrol Special Officer, Armand Barbier, arrests His Majesty Norton I, Emperor of the United States and Protector of Mexico, for involuntary treatment of a mental disorder and thereby creates a major civic uproar.
-San Francisco Police Chief Patrick Crowley apologizes to His Majesty & orders him released.
+1867 - Patrol Special Officer, Armand Barbier, arrests His Majesty Norton I, Emperor of the United States and Protector of Mexico, for involuntary treatment of a mental disorder and thereby creates a major civic uproar.
+San Francisco Police Chief Patrick Crowley apologizes to His Majesty and orders him released.
 Several scathing newspaper editorials follow the arrest.
 All police officers begin to salute His Majesty when he passed them on the street.

 http://www.notfrisco.com/nortoniana/index.html